-COM - establish two-way communications with ATC using the proper communications phraseology and techniques, either personally, or, if appropriate, direct co- pilot/safety pilot to do so, as required for the phase of flight or approach segment; - comply in a timely manner with all clearances, instructions, and procedures issued by ATC and advise accordingly if unable to comply.
-FPA/FPM - apply necessary adjustment to the published minimum descent altitude (MDA) and visibility criteria for the aeroplane approach category when required, such as NOTAMs, inoperative aeroplane and ground navigation equipment, inoperative visual aids associated with the landing environment; - on the intermediate and final segments of the final approach course: a. maintain PBN, VOR/ LOC/ LOC BC tracking within 1⁄2 scale deflection of the course deviation indicator or within 5 degrees of the desired track in the case of an NDB approach; b. fly the approach in a stabilised manner without descending below the applicable minimum altitudes depicted on the approach chart (+as required/-0 feet); 2D (LNAV) 'linear' lateral deviations: cross-track error/deviation should normally be limited to $\pm \frac{1}{2}$ the RNP value associated with the procedure.
+CO14 COM - establish two-way communications with ATC using the proper communications phraseology and techniques, either personally, or, if appropriate, direct co- pilot/safety pilot to do so, as required for the phase of flight or approach segment; - comply in a timely manner with all clearances, instructions, and procedures issued by ATC and advise accordingly if unable to comply.
+FPA/FPM - apply necessary adjustment to the published minimum descent altitude (MDA) and visibility criteria for the aeroplane approach category when required, such as NOTAMs, inoperative aeroplane and ground navigation equipment, inoperative visual aids associated with the landing environment; - on the intermediate and final segments of the final approach course: a. maintain PBN, VOR/ LOC/ LOC BC tracking within 1 / 2 scale deflection of the course deviation indicator or within 5 degrees of the desired track in the case of an NDB approach; b. fly the approach in a stabilized manner without descending below the applicable minimum altitudes depicted on the approach chart (+as required/-0 feet); 2D (LNAV) 'linear' lateral deviations: cross-track error/deviation should normally be limited to $\pm \frac{1}{2}$ the RNP value associated with the procedure.
 Brief deviations from this standard up to a maximum of 1 time the RNP value are allowable.

 c. descend to and accurately maintain the MDA and track to the missed approach point (MAPt) or to the recommended minimum visibility that would permit completion of the visual portion of the approach with a normal rate of descent and minimal manoeuvring; d. maintain declared approach airspeeds (+10/-5 knots); e. initiate the missed approach procedure, if the required visual references for the intended runway are not obtained at the MAPt; f. execute a normal landing from a straight-in or circling approach as required.
-Engine- out approach & go- around (4.4 AP9) APP Manual go-around with the critical engine simulated inoperative after an instrument approach on reaching DH, MDH or MAPt Detect deviations through instrument scanning; Maintain spare mental capacity during manual aircraft control: This manoeuvre should be flown from intercept to centreline until acceleration after go-around.
-The X X
+Engine- out approach & go- around (4.4 AP9) APP Manual go-around with the critical engine simulated inoperative after an instrument approach on reaching DH, MDH or MAPt smoothness and accuracy as appropriate to the situation; Detect deviations through instrument scanning; Maintain be flown from x x

-manoeuvre is considered to be complete at a point when the aircraft is stabilised a normal engine out climb speed with the correct pitch and lateral control, in trin condition and as applicable
+Automicin No. CA-15-1 AKT OKO Au.
+Engine- out landing LDG Landing with the critical engine inoperative manoeuvre is is considered to be complete at a point when the aircraft is stabilized stabilized at normal engine- out climb speed with the correct pitch and lateral control, in trim condition and, as applicable, autopilot engagement (describe generally critical part of manoeuvre) Initiation in a Initiation in a stabilized out LDG critical engine (describe than 3 NM final approach, until completion of roll-out

-engagement (describe

-generally critical part o f

-Engine LDC Tandina with the manoeuvre) Initiation in a

-Engine- LDG out Landing with the critical engine stabilised u

-landing inoperative engine-out

-(5.5 AP9) configuration

-from not less X

-than 3 NM fina

-approach, unti

-roll-out